danivelve/danivelve/README.md

 Advancing my expertise in Azure and AWS for cloud infrastructure management.
 Exploring Python and JavaScript for application development and automation.

-🤝 I’m looking to collaborate on:
+- 🤝 I’m looking to collaborate on:
 Cloud solutions, automation tools, and troubleshooting projects.
 Security-focused software development.

-❓ I’m looking for help with:
+- ❓ I’m looking for help with:
 Enhancing my knowledge of software architecture and design.
 Diving deeper into cybersecurity practices and AI-driven projects.

-📖 I’m currently learning:
+-📖 I’m currently learning:
 Cloud computing with Azure and AWS.
 Database administration and scripting with SQL, PostgreSQL, and MongoDB.

-🌟 Fun fact:
+- 🌟 Fun fact:

-When I’m not working on tech projects, I love exploring new cities and embracing diverse cultures!
+When I am not working on tech projects, I love exploring new cities and embracing diverse cultures!

 <!--
 **danivelve/danivelve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.